-TEST: Anthrax, Inhalational Synonym: Bacillus anthracis, Woolsorters' disease Laboratory/Phone: Office of Laboratory Emergency Preparedness and Response: 410-925-3121 (24/7 emergency contact number) Select Agents Microbiology Laboratory: 443-681-3954 Division of Microbiology Laboratory: 443-681-3952 Turnaround Time: 2-7 days [from specimen receipt in the Laboratory] Specimen Required: Blood Cultures Sputum Isolate Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
+TEST: Anthrax, Inhalational Synonym: Bacillus anthracis, Woolsorters' disease Laboratory/Phone: Office of Laboratory Emergency Preparedness and Response: 410-925-3121 (24/7 emergency contact number) Select Agents Microbiology Laboratory: 443-681-3954 Division of Microbiology Laboratory: 443-681-3952 Turnaround Time: 2-7 days [from specimen receipt in the Laboratory] Specimen Required: 1.
+Blood Cultures 2.
+Sputum 3.
+Isolate Specimen should be labeled with patient's last and first name, patient's address, DOB, Specimen Identification: specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
-Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: Blood Cultures: Collect appropriate blood volume and number of sets per routine laboratory protocol.
-Sputum: Collect &gt;1 ml of a lower respiratory specimen into a sterile container.
+Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Blood Cultures: Collect appropriate blood volume and number of sets per routine 1.
+Collect: laboratory protocol.
+Sputum: Collect >1 ml of a lower respiratory specimen into a sterile container.
 Isolate: Pure culture, 24 hours old, growing on a sheep blood agar plate.
+2. 3.
+Continued Next Page>

 Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on the form.
-Continued Next Page>

 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Blood Cultures: Transport directly to the laboratory at room temperature.
-Sputum: Transport in sterile, screw-capped container at room temperature when transport time is &lt;1 hour.
-For transport time &gt; 1 hour, transport at 2-8°C. Isolates: Transport at room temperature on a sealed sheep blood agar plate.
+Transport Conditions: Blood Cultures: Transport directly to the laboratory at room/ambient temperature (2-30 °C).
+2. Sputum: Transport in sterile, screw-capped container at room/ambient temperature (2-30 °C) when transport time is <1 hour.
+For transport time > 1 hour, transport at 2-8°C on cold packs.
+3. Isolates: Transport at room/ambient temperature (2-30 °C) on a sealed sheep blood agar plate.
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hours/day, 7 days/week Results and Interpretation: Bacillus anthracis isolated/detected; Bacillus anthracis not found.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hours/day, 7 days/week Results and Interpretation: Bacillus anthracis isolated/detected; Bacillus anthracis not found.
 Additional Information: Call 410-925-3121 before sending specimen to the Laboratory.
 Purpose of Test: To confirm diagnosis of Inhalational Anthrax.
-Method: LRN Methods Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Call 410-925-3121 before sending to the Laboratory.
+Method: LRN Methods Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory - 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Call 410-925-3121 before sending to the Laboratory.